 Spring gives us the sweetest opportunity to cleanse our life, to shed those Winter layers and to re-ignite our passion and involvement with our inner health and outer surroundings.
-This week we’ll start were it all begins – within the mind and spirit.
+This week we’ll start where it all begins – within the mind and spirit.

 Our culture is prone to emphasize the importance of cleansing the body of toxins.
 When you start an internal cleanse, your body works hard to remove impurities.
 While the benefits of a physical cleanse are many, a mental detox is of equal or maybe even greater importance.
 The body and mind work together, in harmony.
-No matter how good your physical condition is, if your mind is filled with toxic thoughts, beliefs and perceptions, you will still feel heavy, unclear, and unhappy.
+No matter how good your physical condition is, if your mind is filled with toxic thoughts, beliefs and perceptions - you will still feel heavy, unclear, and unhappy.

 Be a Ruthless Editor of What You Allow to Enter Your Mind

 In our 24/7 information culture, we have to be careful what we let into our mind.
 Too much bad news can bring you down, cause mental overwhelm and a sense of gloom, without even realizing why.
 Think about where your news and information come from.
 Is it the TV?
 The newspaper?
 A person?
 Can your access to these things be limited or maybe even cut out all together?
 An added bonus for removing this negativity from your mind - you have more time to work on positive things like goals, dreams, visions, etc.